Overview of Services

 Angela Pritzl, PT

 Angela graduated with her doctorate in physical therapy from Concordia University of Wisconsin.
 She has interests in both orthopedic and neurological physical therapy.
-Angela has been employed at Dean Clinic since 2007.
+Angela has been employed at Dean Medical Group since 2007.
 She is currently seeking certification to provide evaluations for manual and power wheelchairs, and other assistive technology.
-For more information about Dean Physical Therapy, please visit our Physical Therapy section.
+For more information about Physical Therapy, please visit our Physical Therapy section.

 Melisa Siegler, MS, CGC